pojibuh/DynaORM/README.md

   1. Clone this repository
   2. Load `irb` or `pry` in terminal
   3. Run `load 'demo.rb'`
-  4. Enjoy querying the database
+  4. Enjoy querying the database (use the demo file as a reference)

 ## Features